tech-andgar/SCHEDUS2/readme.md

 # Welcome To SCHEDUS

-SCHEDUS is CRUD Generator for laravel, with the most important features web application development.
-It's easy, flexible, and powerful.
+SCHEDUS is System management schedule of SENA.

 ## System Requirement and Basic Technical Knowledge
 - PHP 5.6.x <= (Recommend PHP 7.2 or higher) and the extensions: